-In this study, we experimentally verified that 18F-FMISO/18F-FAZA PET imaging is feasible for uncovering inflammation-induced hypoxia noninvasively in vivo in arthritic joints.
-We confirmed the presence of tissue hypoxia in the inflamed ankles in vivo with an invasive pO2 probe and found significantly reduced interstitial pO2 values in the articular ankle joint spaces of the arthritic mice compared with the healthy mice (Fig. 1).
-In 2004, Baudelet and Gallez used an identical invasive system to investigate the influences of different anesthetics on interstitial pO2 values in tumors (20).
-The activation of infiltrating and resident cells is associated with strongly enhanced glucose metabolism and O2 consumption and is thus likely responsible for hypoxia and hypoxia-induced angiogenesis (21).
+In this study, we experimentally verified that 18F-FMISO-/18F-FAZA-PET imaging is feasible for uncovering inflammation-induced hypoxia non-invasively in vivo in arthritic joints.
+We confirmed the presence of tissue hypoxia in the inflamed ankles in vivo with an invasive pO2-probe and found significantly reduced interstitial pO2-values in the articular ankle joint-spaces of the arthritic mice compared with the healthy mice (Fig. 1).
+In 2004, Baudelet and Gallez et al. used an identical invasive system to investigate the influences of different anesthetics on interstitial pO2 values in tumors (16).
+The activation of infiltrating and resident cells is associated with strongly enhanced glucose metabolism and O2 consumption and is thus likely responsible for hypoxia and hypoxia-induced angiogenesis (17).

-As early as 1979, Chapman et al. recommended radioactively labeled 2-nitroimidazoles, such as 18F-FMISO, for noninvasive in vivo PET imaging of hypoxia (22).
-Local oxygen tension is the major parameter that causes 18F-FMISO retention in cells by ligation to intracellular macromolecules.
-18F-FMISO retention is dependent on the activity of nitroreductase, which leads to the reduction of an NO2 group and the formation of an imidazole ring (23).
-Currently, 18F-FMISO is the best-characterized and established hypoxia tracer and is commonly used in clinical and preclinical cancer studies to monitor anticancer therapies (24).
+As early as 1979, Chapman et al. recommended radioactively labeled 2-nitroimidazoles, such as 18F-FMISO, for non-invasive in vivo PET-imaging of hypoxia (18).
+Local oxygen tension is the major parameter that causes 18F-FMISO-retention in cells by ligation to intracellular macromolecules.
+18F-FMISO-retention is dependent on the activity of nitroreductase, which leads to the reduction of an NO2 group and the formation of an imidazole ring (19).
+Currently, 18F-FMISO is the best-characterized and established hypoxia tracer and is commonly used in clinical and preclinical cancer studies to monitor anti-cancer therapies (20).

-Our 18F-FMISO PET studies revealed significantly enhanced hypoxia tracer uptake in the arthritic ankles compared with the control ankles on day 6 (Fig. 2), which verifies 18F-FMISO as an applicable marker for the detection of early RA because 18F-FMISO PET uptake correlated well with the observed ankle swelling in these experiments.
+Our 18F-FMISO-PET studies revealed significantly enhanced hypoxia tracer-uptake in the arthritic ankles compared with the control ankles on day 6 (Fig. 2C), which verifies 18F-FMISO as an applicable marker for the detection of early RA because 18F-FMISO-PET uptake correlated well with the observed ankle swelling in these experiments.
 18F-FAZA is a second hypoxia tracer with favorable pharmacokinetics and tracer clearance.
-We obtained similar results with this tracer, strengthening our data regarding hypoxia and PET imaging of inflammation-induced hypoxia in arthritic ankles (Fig. 2) (10,11,25).
+We obtained similar results with this tracer, which strengthens our data regarding hypoxia and PET-imaging of inflammation-induced hypoxia in arthritic ankles (Fig. 2) (10,11,21).

-Our hypoxia PET studies further uncovered an enhanced 18F-FMISO uptake in the inflamed and healthy ankles as well as a clearly visible enhanced whole-body tracer uptake ratio compared with 18F-FAZA.
-However, most importantly, the arthritic and healthy ankles produced similar results with both hypoxia tracers (ratio 18F-FMISO: 2.7; ratio 18F-FAZA: 2.8).
-This phenomenon can be explained by the faster 18F-FAZA tissue clearance, resulting in a reduced 18F-FAZA background.
-Another reason for the differences in the 18F-FMISO and 18F-FAZA tracer distributions could be the greater hydrophilicity of 18F-FAZA than 18F-FMISO (25).
+Our hypoxia-PET studies further uncovered an enhanced 18F-FMISO-uptake in the inflamed and healthy ankles as well as a clearly visible enhanced whole-body tracer uptake ratio compared with 18F-FAZA.
+However, most importantly, the arthritic-, and healthy-ankles produced similar results with both hypoxia tracers (ratio 18F-FMISO: 2.7; ratio 18F-FAZA: 2.8).
+This phenomenon can be explained by the faster 18F-FAZA tissue clearance, which resulted in a reduced 18F-FAZA background.
+Another reason for the differences in the 18F-FMISO and 18F-FAZA tracer distributions could be the greater hydrophilicity of 18F-FAZA compared with 18F-FMISO (21).

-We used simultaneous 18F-FMISO/18F-FAZA PET/MRI to identify the exact anatomic sites (bone and soft tissue) of hypoxia in the inflamed ankles/joints (Fig. 3).
-MRI additionally enables the identification of inflammation-induced changes in soft tissues, such as edema, thickening of the synovia, and pannus formation (14).
-18F-FMISO PET/MRI focused on the inflamed ankles indicated severe ankle swelling and a pronounced accumulation of synovial fluid within the joint spaces of the arthritic ankles that correlated well with the sites of 18F-FMISO uptake (Fig. 3).
+We used simultaneous 18F-FMISO/18F-FAZA-PET/MRI to identify the exact anatomical sites (bone and soft tissue) of hypoxia in the inflamed ankles/joints (Fig. 3).
+MRI additionally enables the identification of inflammationinduced changes in soft tissues, such as edema, thickening of the synovia and pannus formation.
+(14).
+18F-FMISO-PET/MRI focused on the inflamed ankles indicated severe ankle swelling and a pronounced accumulation of synovial fluid within the joint spaces of the arthritic ankles that correlated well with the sites of 18F-FMISO-uptake (Fig. 3).